xwanyue0221/Graduate-Portfolio/README.md

 <br>
 IST664 Natural Language Processing is designed to help students develop techniques of unstructured text processing, including understanfong of concepts regarding text analysis and ability to generate linguistic analytic report.
 The couresworks

- Readings, lectures, and class discussions of the multiple levels of linguistic analysis required for a computer to accept natural language input, interpret it, and carry out a particular application;
- Lab exercises and assignments in using some computational techniques required to perform these levels of natural language processing of text, and,  Studies of real world applications that incorporate substantive NLP modules.
 <br>
 D) **IST 700**: [700](./IST769/xwanyue_whitpaper_Neo4j.pdf)
 <br>